jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 Anyhow, the problem I face now, is that I need to ask spring boot to wait untill elastic search cluster is up and running before spring boot tries to connect to it.
 Docker compose has a `depends_on` option to express the startup and shutdown order.
 However, this wont work the way you expect it to.
 And its understandable.

 So `depends_on` will wait for the container to run before it starts the dependant containers.
 However, a container in running state does not mean that the application is in running state.
-For example, in case of a datatbase, the container will be in running state but that does not meanthat the database is accepting connections yet.
+For example, in case of a datatbase, the database container might be in running state but that does not mean that the database is accepting connections yet.

+Docker compose can not know the application readiness and hence this needs to be handled by the developer.
+The recommended way is to